Waukesha County Family Court Division

-any party must be received by the judge or court commissioner within five (5) days of receipt of the court of the draft.
-Any objection must include a proposed order/judgment.
+any party must be received by the judge or court commissioner within five (5) days of receipt of the court of the draft and must include a proposed order to their satisfaction.
 If the draft is submitted to the judge or court commissioner by mail, then the objection of any party must be